chess3official/chess3-whitepaper/overview/introduction.md

 ## Chess3: Where Gameplay Equals Earnings

-**600 million chess players worldwide.
+**100 million active online chess players worldwide.
 Only a handful earn from playing.**

 Chess3 changes that.